-The days are getting shorter, the leaves are showing off their stunning new colors, and that unmistakable, sweet smell of pumpkin spice is, once again, everywhere you go.
-That’s right—fall is here, and it’s definitely something to celebrate—with the perfect fall party idea.
+The days are getting shorter, the leaves are showing off their stunning new colors, and that unmistakable, sweet smell of pumpkin spice is everywhere you go.
+Fall is here, and it’s definitely something to celebrate—with the perfect fall party idea.

 How do you host a fall party?

-Before you break out the decorative gourds, you should familiarize yourself with the best way to start planning your fall-themed party.
-It’s as easy as following these five simple steps.
+Before you break out the decorative gourds, take these steps to start planning your fall-themed party.

-Step 1: Pick a theme for your fall party
+1. Pick a specific theme for your fall party

-This one’s a biggie.
-A theme can inform every aspect of your party, from the foods you serve to the wording of your invitations.
-Choosing a theme for your fall party also adds a little something special to the celebrations and can make the festivities all the more memorable.
+A theme informs every aspect of your party, from the food you serve to the wording of your invitations.
+Choosing a fall theme party idea adds a little something special to the celebrations and can make the festivities more memorable.
 Plus, it can help you stay on track while you’re planning the party itself.
-(Don’t worry, we’ll help you with the themes in just a bit).

-Fall wardrobes run the gamut from cozy and comfy clothes to formal fall fashions.
-Help everyone on your guest list be on the same page by choosing a dress code.
+Fall wardrobes run from cozy and comfy clothes to formal fall fashions.
+Help everyone on your guest list end up on the same page by choosing a dress code.

-- Maple: It’s difficult to picture fall without the gorgeous colors of maple leaves—or the delicious taste of maple syrup.
-Maple syrup is a must on fall menus, whether it’s made into a delicious cookie or glazed on a roast chicken.
+- Maple: It’s difficult to picture fall without the gorgeous colors of maple leaves—or the delicious taste of maple syrup, whether it’s in a cookie or glazed on a roast chicken.
 Mmmm.

 - Apple: Apples are ripe for picking in September, making them a perfect fall food.
-Apples are versatile fruits and can complement just about everything.
+They’re also versatile fruits and can complement just about everything.
 Slice up apples to go with a generous cheese plate, serve mulled apple cider with orange slices and brandy, make pork chops with an apple compote, or bake a fresh apple pie for your guests to enjoy.

-- Pumpkin: As soon as the weather starts getting colder, pumpkins become the go-to choice for desserts, and coffee beverages, cocktails, and pasta fillings.
-You can incorporate pumpkin through treats like pumpkin chocolate chip cookies, pumpkin cheesecake, and of course, pumpkin pies.
-Pumpkin can also be served in savory dishes like mac and cheese, curries, and cheesy tarts.
+- Pumpkin: As soon as the weather starts getting colder, pumpkins become the go-to choice for desserts, coffee beverages, cocktails, and pasta fillings.
+You can incorporate pumpkin in treats like pumpkin chocolate chip cookies, pumpkin cheesecake, and of course, pumpkin pies.
+Pumpkin can also be served in savory dishes like mac and cheese, curries, and cheese tarts.

 Once you’ve settled on a theme for your party, put together a list of all the guests so that no one gets left out of your autumnal extravaganza.
-Then choose, customize, and send out beautiful (or cheeky!) event-appropriate fall party invitations easily with one of the many templates available from Paperless Post.
+Then choose, customize, and send out beautiful—or cheeky!—fall party invitations with one of the many templates available from Paperless Post.

 - Fall leaves, either real or faux